wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 = 1.3.0 =

-* CHANGED: Plugin communication with Worpit App changed to help avoid security restrictions that impact direct access to PHP files.
+* CHANGED: Plugin communication with iControlWP App changed to help avoid security restrictions that impact direct access to PHP files.

 = 1.2.3 =